-Location: College Center, First Floor C-165 Phone: 908-526-1200 ext.
-8336
+Location: College Center, First Floor C-165

 Students are encouraged to see an academic advisor for assistance with academic planning, advice on course selection, program choice, and change of program, transfer planning, and consultation regarding academic difficulties.
 Students can meet with an academic advisor during Drop-In hours; schedule an appointment by calling, or email us at acs@raritanval.edu.